Overijse

-The official language is Dutch.
-French-speaking residents who have migrated mainly from Wallonia or Brussels are represented by 8 members on the 27-seat local council.
-According to the 2008 census, Overijse was also home to 4,842 expatriates including 1,236 Dutch, 766 British, 505 Germans, 375 Americans, 311 French and 295 Italian.
+The official language of Overijse is Dutch.
+The municipality is home to a minority of French-speaking residents and, according to a 2023 census, to 4,389 expatriates including 716 Dutch, 402 French, 389 Romanians, 306 Polish and 281 Germans.

-Near Overijse there is a medium wave transmitter for the Belgian foreign radio service.
-Overijse has a traditional festival every year, held in August (Druivenfeesten).
-The festival commemorates the industry that shaped the area, namely cultivation of grapes (Dutch druiven).
-In 2010 it is held from August 21–28.
-The Druivenkoers Overijse is a single-day road bicycle race during the festival.
-The Vlaamse Druivencross is a December cyclo-cross classic race.

 In 1952, Albert Lootvoet, a local brewer started brewing Leffe beer.
 The Leffe beers were brewed in Overijse from 1952 until 1977, when the Artois breweries bought out the local brewer.

-History of Overijse
+History

 Overijse draws its name from the nearby river, the IJse, that flows through the region.
 The oldest known name is Isca; the word is likely Celtic in origin, and translated means 'Water'.
 Overijse was the birthplace of the 16th century humanist Justus Lipsius, a professor at Leuven who was friend of the printer and publisher Plantin.

+Events

+Overijse has a traditional festival every year, held in August (Druivenfeesten).
+The festival commemorates the industry that shaped the area, namely cultivation of grapes (Dutch druiven).
+The Druivenkoers Overijse is a single-day road bicycle race during the festival.
+The Vlaamse Druivencross is a December cyclo-cross classic race.